- Academic Affairs

 The fund balance in a chartstring that occurs when expenditures are greater than revenue and beginning fund balance.
 Ordinarily, deficits should be incorporated into the next year's rate proposal.

-The systematic allocation of an assets cost over its useful life.
+The systematic allocation of an asset's cost over its useful life.

 A companion eUMB chartstring to the service center chartstring.
 Original equipment purchases are made and funded in the equipment reserve chartstring.
 Depreciation journal entries credit the equipment reserve chartstring and debit the service center chartstring.

 Any customer not using an eUMB chartstring for payment.
-This includes other University of Maryland campuses, on-campus affiliates (e.g., University of Maryland Medical System, University Physicians, and Veterans Administration), students, and non-University residents of the BioPark.
+This includes other University of Maryland campuses, on-campus affiliates (e.g., University of Maryland Medical System, University Physicians, and Veterans Affairs), students, and non-University residents of the BioPark.

 Infringement means the encroachment, breach, or violation of a right, law, regulation, or contract.
 The term is most frequently used in reference to the invasion of rights secured by copyright, patent, or trademark.
 The unauthorized manufacture, sale, or distribution of an item protected by a copyright, patent, or trademark constitutes an infringement.